03 Jul US Housing Market 2019 – Is a Buyer’s Market Forming?

 Housing Market 2019 Outlook

 The Housing Market Predictions for 2019?
-For many decades, the dream of home ownership has been a flight of fancy, however with the US economy predicted to grow 3 to 5%, and with house construction growing and US wages rising, we’ll see more Americans buying a home.
+The US economy is predicted to grow 3 to 5% (now 4.2%), and with house construction intact, and employment strong, and US wages rising, we’ll see more Americans buying a home.
 For many happy people, it will be their first home.

 Jobs and Businesses Returning from Overseas

 Perhaps the most optimistic factor in the US economy is the return of high paying jobs in 2019.
 Momentum grows te Presdient Trump’s America First policies.
 This will stimulate the housing market as Millennials in partcular, find themselves with lasting high paying careers.

 Could jobs actually return to Ohio, Wisconsin,, Michigan, Indianapolis, Illinois, Pennsylvania, Nebraska, and other states that have suffered huge population losses (e.g., Chicago and Detroit)?
 Philadelphia’s housing market is expecting a 16.6% growth in prices – a sure sign the America’s outlook is sunny and bright.

 Talk of future punishment against the U.S. in trade is clearly hogwash.
 When countries need to do business, they will gladly exchange with the U.S. as it is best trade partner in the world.
 Countries that play fair will enjoy the winfall.

 Most experts predict a flat housing market or a buyer’s market for 2019 and 2020.
 Given the lack of housing availability, it might sound crazy to suggest a buyer’s market is on the horizon in Los Angeles, San Diego, or the Bay Area, but look at the stats below and you’ll see things are changing.

 - stable economy